noleforte/DRAW/FIREBASE_DEPLOYMENT.md

 The Firestore security rules have been updated to support the `users` collection used by the nickname-based authentication system.

 ### Updated Rules Summary:
-- Added support for `/users/{nickname}` collection
+- Added support for `/userId/{nickname}` collection (matches existing Firestore structure)
 - Allows read/write access for user registration and data management
 - Maintains existing rules for `/players/{userId}` and `/matches/{matchId}`

 ### Deployment Steps: